Computation of Scattering Matrices and their Derivatives for Waveguides: Embedded eigenvalues and resonances

-\begin{prop} Let $C$ be a contour in a non-physical sheet of $Z, \ J$ with winding number one then defining the counting function $\#, \ C\mapsto \mathbb{N}$ which counts the number of poles enclosed by $C$, we get that.
+\begin{prop} Let $C$ be a contour in a non-physical sheet of $Z, \ J$ with winding number one and let $\#$ be the counting function $\#: \ C\mapsto \mathbb{N}$ which counts the number of poles enclosed by $C.$ Then

 \end{prop} This approach was featured in the paper by Davies and Aslanyan, but not applied to the scattering matrix~\cite{aslanyanebdcalc}.
 If a contour can be found that contains one or more zeros, we can subdivide then integrate over the subdivisions and repeat the process until a small enough contour has been found containing a single resonance.
-Newton's method can then be used to obtain its location to a desired accuracy.
+Simpson's method for numerical integration will suffice for this.
+Once we are sufficiently close to any resonances we may find, Newton's method can then be used to obtain their location to a desired level of accuracy.
 We can then multiply the scattering matrix $S_J(\lambda) \text{ by } (\lambda_0-\lambda)^{-1},$ where $\lambda_0$ is the location of the zero, then apply Newton's method again, repeating if necessary to find its order.
+This process can be automated to such an extent that one need only feed parameters for a search area into a script, wait, and then be rewarded with a list of locations for any resonances found.